 "The excitement caused by the murder of Elizabeth Hull, on Sunday last, is rapidly subsiding.
 The evidence, twice given - once before

-silence, and has not referred to the crime with which he is charged, except when cautioned and called upon either to plead or not, by the Magistrates before
+strict silence, and has not referred to the crime with which he is charged, except when cautioned and called upon either to plead or not, by the Magistrates before

-case was heard.
-He then admitted, with a revolting nonchalance, that although he did not hit her with the shovel, he struck her several times as hard as he could
+whom the case was heard.
+He then admitted, with a revolting nonchalance, that although he did not hit her with the shovel, he struck her several times as hard

 "The Worcester Murder"

 Worcester Journal : February 18th 1864 Page 1